b-tang/portfolio/README.md

 - **Home Page:** Introduction of who I am.
 - **Projects:** A showcase of my completed and ongoing projects, including descriptions, repositories or PDFs.
 - **Contact:** A email provided to directly get in touch with me.
-- **Responsive Design:** Optimized for both desktop and mobile devices.
+- **Minimalist/Simplicity Design:** Optimized for both desktop and mobile devices user experience.

 ## Technologies Used